hareeshkavumkulath/BigdataAnalytics/README.md

 	* e_COMPLAIN_TYPE_Noise - Commercial - 0.085

 	**Evaluation Metric -**
-	RMSE(Root Mean Squared) - The model with less RMSE will be better R-Squared - scale free as compared to RMSE (Range -infinity to 1); positive R-squared means model is better than naive approach of predicting mean
+	* RMSE(Root Mean Squared) - The model with less RMSE will be better
+	* R-Squared - scale free as compared to RMSE (Range -infinity to 1); positive R-squared means model is better than naive approach of predicting mean
+	* Formulae:
+	{url}

 #### Limitations and Future Work